ronopitz/node-red-contrib-metric-per-topic/README.md

-Message Counter Node

-Counts messages within given interval.
+Metric per Topic Node

+Count and calculate the payload metric per topic

-The node has two outputs. <b>Output 1</b> will generate summary message on every interval. <b>Output 2</b> will repeat incoming (non-control) messages.
+The node has two outputs.
+**Output 1** will generate summary message on every interval.
+The payload is an object with the min, max, avg, sum and count per topic.
+**Output 2** will repeat incoming (non-control) messages.
 It can be used to continue your flow.
 Messages are counted on regular intervals when a measuring message arrives.
 You can choose between two types of measuring message generators:

 INTERNAL: uses built-in generator.
 You can specify interval and units (seconds / minutes / hours).
 Intervals can be aligned to the system clock